TheRealMrWicked/MagiskUtilities/README.md

 ### Arguments
 ```
     -r,  --root               Roots a boot image, file must be given as an argument.
-    -d,  --download           Downloads the latest firmware for a connected samsung device.
+    -sd, --samsung-download   Downloads the latest firmware for a connected samsung device.
-    -sr, --samsung-recovery   Patches the recovery image of a Samsung device, to enable fastbootd.
+    -pr, --patch-recovery     Patches the recovery image of a Samsung device, to enable fastbootd.
 NOTE: Only works with devices launched with Android 10 or higher.
     -sr, --samsung-root       Downloads the latest firmware for a connected samsung device, patches the recovery and roots the boot image.
     -h,  --help               Displays this help message.
     -v,  --version            Displays the version information.